 As readers of this column and viewers of Fox News Channel may know, I have not hesitated to criticize Gov. Mitt Romney's presidential campaign and the governor himself.
 I have argued that his message is muddled and his values are unknown beyond his ardent wish to improve economic conditions through the use of free market mechanisms rather than central economic planning, a position with which I agree entirely.

-- Video: Mystery of Flight 370 deepens Ed Morrissey 2 hours ago
+- Malaysia: Flight 370 signals continued for more than seven hours Ed Morrissey 2 hours ago